BatchClayderman/generalReviewComments/README.md

 The Abstract lacks quantitative results.
 Key findings should be presented in the form of quantitative outcomes to strengthen their impact at the end of the Abstract.

+### 文章存在枚举

+There are many enumerations in this paper, which makes the paper not sound academic.
+Please reduce the usage of enumerations.

 ### 无学术写作结构

 This paper does not follow the academic writing standards.
 Please use sections and subsections with clear hierarchical sequence numbers in their titles to structure this paper.